 How to get to Kusatsu Onsen

-From either Tokyo or Shinjuku Station, getting to Kusatsu Onsen is fairly easy making Kusatsu Onsen one of the best onsen towns near Tokyo.
-Taking the Kusatsu Onsen bus from either station costs around ¥3,000 to ¥4,000 and takes around 3 hours to arrive.
+From either Tokyo Station or Shinjuku Station, getting to Kusatsu Onsen is fairly easy making Kusatsu Onsen one of the best onsen towns near Tokyo.
+Taking the Kusatsu Onsen bus from either station costs around ¥3,000 to ¥4,000 and it will take you around 3 hours to arrive at this onsen hotspot.
 From Karuizawa station, you can also take the local bus operated by Kusatsu Kotsu.
 This bus costs about ¥2,000 and takes a little over an hour to arrive.

 What to do in Kusatsu Onsen